History

 Programme information

-Title and Level of Qualification
+Title and level of qualification

-• Single-discipline pedagogical module: Master Professor of Master of History / Master Professor of Master of History; abbreviation: Master Professor of Master of History; abbreviation: Mag. prof. prof. prof. prof. / Master of Arts; abbreviation: M.A.
+• Single-discipline pedagogical course: Master Professor of Master of History / Master Professor of Master of History; abbreviation: Master Professor of Master of History; abbreviation: Mag. prof. prof. prof. prof. / Master of Arts; abbreviation: M.A.

-• Double-discipline pedagogical module: Master Professor of Master of History and … / Master Professor of Master of History and …; abbreviation: Master Professor of Master of History and … / Master of Arts; abbreviation: M.A.
+• Double-discipline pedagogical course: Master Professor of Master of History and … / Master Professor of Master of History and …; abbreviation: Master Professor of Master of History and … / Master of Arts; abbreviation: M.A.

 8 (SQF), 7 (EQF), second cycle